eProsima/Discovery-Server-docs/docs/tests.rst

 Here we test the capability of one server to exchange information with another one.
 Two servers are created and each one has different associated clients.
 We take a snapshot to assess all clients are aware of the other server's clients existence.
-Note that we don't need to modify the previous tests profiles, as we can rely on *server* and *client* tag attributes to avoid create redundant boilerplate profiles:
+Note that we don't need to modify the previous tests profiles, as we can rely on the *server* and *client* tag attributes to avoid create redundant boilerplate profiles:

-    - *server* **prefix** attribute is used to supersede the profile specified one, and uniquely identifies each server.
+    - *server* **prefix** attribute is used to supersede the profile specified one and uniquely identifies each server.
     - *server* **ListeningPorts** and **ServerList** tags allow us to link servers between them without creating specific server profiles.
     - *client* **server** attribute is used to link a client with its server without using a new profile or a